 Figure 1.
 Aldabra Atoll and monitoring transects for Birgus latro.

 Figure 2.
-Birgus latro density (A) over the years and (B) over the yearly cycle.
+Birgus latro density on Aldabra Atoll (A) over the years 2007–2016; and (B) over the yearly cycle.
 The solid lines show the values predicted by the Generalised Additive Model, while grey ribbons depict the standard error.
 The dashed lines indicate the mean B. latro density.

 Figure 3.
 Contour plots of the effect of time of the year and distance from shore on (A) the counts and (B) the size.
 Top panels represent male Birgus latro and bottom panels represent female B. latro.
 In all panels, shades of red and blue indicate values larger and smaller than the average respectively.

 Figure 4.
-Association between the phase of the moon and (A) the count and (B) the size of encountered Birgus latro.
-Females are represented in green and males in orange.
-The top and bottom y-axes show the effect on the mean counts (0.36 females and 1.13 males) and the mean sizes (30.5mm thoracic length for females and 40.6mm for males) per transect section respectively.
+Association between the phase of the moon and (A) the count and (B) the size of encountered female (green) and male (orange) Birgus latro on Aldabra.
+Y-axes show the effect on the mean counts (0.36 females; 1.13 males) and the mean sizes (thoracic length: 30.5mm for females; 40.6mm for males) per transect section respectively.
 The solid lines show the values predicted by the Generalised Additive Model, while ribbons represent the standard error.
 The phase of the moon is defined as 0 and 1 for new moon, 0.25 for first quarter, 0.5 for full moon, and 0.75 for last quarter (Meeus 1982).

-Figure 5: Size distribution of Birgus latro on Aldabra for female and male individuals.
-Females are represented in green and males in orange.
+Figure 5: Size distribution of female (green) and male (orange) Birgus latro encountered on Aldabra.

-Figure 6: Association between time of the year and the mean pleon size for Birgus latro females and males.
-Females are represented in green and males in orange.
-Pleon size was estimated using an index between 1 and 4.
-An index of 1 indicates that all tergal plates are touching each other of there is only a small gap between the most posterior tergal plate and the next.
-An index of 4 indicates a strongly swollen abdomen and all tergal plates are divided by thick gaps.
+Figure 6: Association between time of the year and the mean pleon size for Birgus latro females (green) and males (orange) on Aldabra.
+Pleon size was estimated using an index between 1 and 4 (see text for category descriptions).

-Figure 7: Probability of encountering an ovigerous female during a survey.
-The solid line and dashed line correspond to the maximum and minimum encounter probability during the moon cycle respectively.
+Figure 7: Probability of encountering an ovigerous B. latro female during a survey on Aldabra from 2007–2016.
+The solid and dashed lines correspond to the maximum and minimum encounter probability during the moon cycle, respectively.
 A moon phase of 0.41 corresponds to about three days before full moon and 0.94 to around two days before new moon (Meeus 1982).
 Grey ribbon indicates confidence interval of the mean probability across the year.